Global Engagement Studies Institute (GESI)

 - All years in undergrad and all majors/minors are eligible

-- Demonstrated language ability for Spanish-speaking locations.
-This is tested in your interview.
+- Demonstrated language ability for Spanish-speaking locations--to be evaluated in your interview.

 "GESI takes everything you think you know about the world and completely flips it upside down in an extremely impactful way.
 The skills and lessons I learned from GESI will last me a lifetime."

-GESI has three components that make up the structure:
+GESI has three components that make up the structure of the program:

 All accommodations and the majority of meals are arranged for students for all three components.

 The GESI program starts on Northwestern’s campus where students take part in several days of intensive pre-departure coursework and orientation focused on building an understanding of their role in the process of international immersion and community development.
-In addition to two academically rigorous Northwestern courses, students will attend country-specific sessions, learn about development topics from practitioners, and attend language classes to prepare them for time abroad.
-We will spend significant time discussing social identities, health and safety, and sharing resources and practical information for the field.
-GESI students will also work closely with a team of student instructors, who will provide academic and personal support, as well as assist in teaching activities.
+In addition to lectures, team-building and small group activities, students will attend country-specific sessions, learn about development topics from practitioners, and attend language classes to prepare them for time abroad.
+The pre-departure seminar also include a focus on discussing social identities, health and safety, and sharing resources and practical information for the field.
+GESI students will also work closely with a team of peer facilitators, who will provide academic and personal support, as well as assist in teaching activities.

-- INTL ST 393-SA Development in the Global Context
+- INTL ST 393-SA Development in a Global Context

-While in your GESI country, you will be working in teams with local organizations, advancing their efforts towards sustainable change.
-Topics vary in each location and include focuses like human rights, sustainable agriculture, gender rights, health services, and youth/education.
+While abroad, you will be working in teams with local organizations, advancing their efforts towards sustainable change.
+Topics vary by program location and include a focus on issues like human rights, sustainable agriculture, gender rights, health services, and youth/education.
 Your schedule will resemble a work schedule common in your location (roughly 30 hours/week).
 All students live in homestays and will complete weekly assignments (reflections, field essays and final papers) submitted to Northwestern program faculty.
 Host organization supervisors will also evaluate students on their project work and community engagement during the internship experience.

 Final Reflection Summit

-Upon your return from your GESI country, we will be back in the classroom space at Northwestern for three days of re-entry coursework and programming as a cohort to discuss lessons learned, challenges, and successes of the summer work.
+At the end of GESI, all students reconvene in the classroom at Northwestern for three days of re-entry coursework and programming as a cohort.
+Everyone discusses lessons learned, challenges, and successes of their internship and in-country experience.
 We believe that reflective practice is an integral component of study abroad programs.
 The GESI Final Reflection Summit is designed to help students contextualize their international community development experiences within the larger issues of international development theory and practice and to look ahead to next steps beyond the program.

 Travel, Passports, & Visas

 Please make sure to have a current passport, valid for at least six months from the end of your program.
-GESI staff will book group flights.
-Once you are accepted, you will be provided more information about applying for your visa.
+Once you are accepted, you will be provided more information about applying for your visa, flight booking, etc.

 If you have more questions about the GESI program, review the program pages for your desired location(s) and read through GESI FAQs.